Serenade of the Seas in Alaska

 Marina in Prince Rupert British Columbia

-Starting in 2025, select Royal Caribbean Alaska itineraries will dock in Prince Rupert, British Columbia, a small city of just over 12,000 inhabitants.
+Select Royal Caribbean Alaska itineraries will dock in Prince Rupert, British Columbia, a small city of just over 12,000 inhabitants.
 Located on the northwestern coast of British Columbia, Prince Rupert offers a blend of nature and city-based excursions.

 Passengers can book tours to view grizzly bears in the Khutzeymateen Valley, ride a train through the Great Bear Rainforest, or stay closer to town and sip beers at a local brewery.

 Cruises to Prince Rupert aren’t as common as itineraries visiting ports like Juneau and Sitka, so if you want to visit the town, your cruise options will be more limited.
+In 2026, only Serenade of the Seas will call in Prince Rupert.

 Seward

-Seward, Alaska is a port found only on one-way Alaska cruise itineraries.
+Seward, Alaska, is a port found only on one-way Alaska cruise itineraries.
 One-way cruises to Alaska start in Seward and end in Vancouver (and vice versa).

 Unlike the other Alaska cruise ports on this list, Seward is not located in Alaska’s Inside Passage.
-The small city of 2,600 people is located in southern Alaska just 125 miles from Anchorage.
+The small city of 2,600 people is located in southern Alaska, just 125 miles from Anchorage.

 Seward is the gateway to Kenai Fjords National Park, where nearly 40 glaciers flow from the Harding Icefield.
-The town also has hiking trails, a waterfront park, aquarium, and downtown center with shops, bars, and restaurants.
+The town also has hiking trails, a waterfront park, an aquarium, and a downtown center with shops, bars, and restaurants.

-The main attraction by starting or ending a cruise in Seward, however, isn’t the town itself, but the proximity to some of Alaska’s most popular destinations.
+The main attraction of starting or ending a cruise in Seward, however, isn't the town itself, but the proximity to some of Alaska’s most popular destinations.
 Those cruising from Seward will usually spend several days in Alaska’s interior before (or after) their one-way cruise, visiting places like Denali National Park and Preserve and Talkeetna.

-Although roundtrip sailings to Alaska are more common than the one-way itineraries visiting Seward, southern Alaska is certainly worth a visit if you’re interested in exploring more of what makes the state so special.
+Although round-trip sailings to Alaska are more common than the one-way itineraries visiting Seward, southern Alaska is certainly worth a visit if you’re interested in exploring more of what makes the state so special.

 Visiting glaciers on an Alaska cruise